Alex Kirilloff Player Props: Twins vs. White Sox

-The Minnesota Twins, including Alex Kirilloff and his .744 slugging percentage over his past 10 games, take on starter Dylan Cease and the Chicago White Sox at Target Field, Saturday at 7:15 PM ET.
+On Sunday, Alex Kirilloff (.737 slugging percentage in past 10 games, including four home runs) and the Minnesota Twins face the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 2:10 PM ET.

-He racked up four RBI (going 2-for-4 with a double and a home run) in his previous game against the White Sox.
+He had a hitless performance in his most recent game (0-for-3) against the White Sox.

 Alex Kirilloff Game Info & Props vs. the White Sox